KrumpetPirate/AAXtoMP3/README.md

 * ffmpeg version 2.8.3 or later
 * libmp3lame (came from lame package on Arch, not sure where else this is stored)
 * grep Some OS distributions do not have it installed.
+* sed Some OS versions will need to install gnu sed.
 * mp4art used to add cover art to m4a and m4b files.
 Optional

 ## OSX